Couverture de The Russian Job

 An award-winning historian reveals the harrowing, little-known story of an American effort to save the newly formed Soviet Union from disaster.

-After decades of the Cold War and renewed tensions, in the wake of Russian meddling in the 2016 election, cooperation between the United States and Russia seems impossible to imagine - and yet, as Douglas Smith reveals, it has a forgotten but astonishing historical precedent.
+After decades of the Cold War and renewed tensions, in the wake of Russian meddling in the 2016 election, cooperation between the United States and Russia seems impossible to imagine—and yet, as Douglas Smith reveals, it has a forgotten but astonishing historical precedent.

 Now, almost a hundred years later, few in either America or Russia have heard of the ARA.
 The Soviet government quickly began to erase the memory of American charity.
 In America, fanatical anti-communism would eclipse this historic cooperation with the Soviet Union.
 Smith resurrects the American relief mission from obscurity, taking the listener on an unforgettable journey from the heights of human altruism to the depths of human depravity.

-The story of the ARA is filled with political intrigue, espionage, the clash of ideologies, violence, adventure, and romance, and features some of the great historical figures of the 20th century.
+The story of the ARA is filled with political intrigue, espionage, the clash of ideologies, violence, adventure, and romance, and features some of the great historical figures of the twentieth century.
 In a time of cynicism and despair about the world’s ability to confront international crises, The Russian Job is a riveting account of a cooperative effort unmatched before or since.

 Aide aux sinistrés Amériques Politique et gouvernement Relations internationales Russie Sciences politiques Sciences sociales États-Unis